Atom-Digital-AI/AtomToolsAI-clone/ENV_CONFIGURATION_CHECK.md

    - Must start with `sk-`
    - Check in Railway environment variables

-4. ✅ Verify SENDGRID_API_KEY is set and valid
+4. ✅ Verify BREVO_API_KEY is set and valid
-   - Must start with `SG.`
+   - Brevo API key format
    - Check in Railway environment variables

 ### Important (Should Fix)